Lord Alfred Douglas: Later life

-In the book, Secret Historian, Samuel Steward (a professor, poet, and novelist) wrote in his diary that he met Lord Douglas when Douglas was 67; Steward was 27.
-Lord Douglas professed that he was beyond "sins of the flesh," yet ends up in bed with Steward.
-Douglas proclaims that Wilde and he did little more than kiss and find other men for each other.
+Professor, tattoo artist and pornographer Samuel Steward wrote in his diary that he met Lord Alfred Douglas when Douglas was 67; Steward was 27.
+Douglas professed that he was beyond "sins of the flesh," yet he ended up in bed with Steward.
+Douglas claimed that Wilde and he did little more than kiss and find other men for each other.

-Douglas's only child, Raymond, was diagnosed at the age of 24 with schizoaffective disorder in 1927, and entered St Andrew's Hospital, a mental institution.
+Douglas's only child, Raymond, was diagnosed in 1927, at the age of 24, with schizoaffective disorder and entered St Andrew's Hospital, a mental institution.
 Though decertified and discharged after five years, he suffered another breakdown and returned to the hospital.
 In February 1944, when his mother died of a cerebral haemorrhage at the age of 70, Raymond was able to attend her funeral, and in June he was again decertified.
-His conduct rapidly deteriorated, and he returned to St Andrew's in November, where he stayed until his death on 10 October 1964.
+His conduct rapidly deteriorated, and he again returned to St Andrew's in November, where he stayed until his death on 10 October 1964.